Accelerated Parallel Non-conjugate Sampling for Bayesian Non-parametric Models: Experimental Results

 \subsection{Synthetic example}

-As a basic evaluation of our accelerated sampler, we first generated synthetic 10 dimensional data with 1,000 training observations and 100 test observations from the prior of a Dirichlet process mixture of multinomials:
+As a basic evaluation of our accelerated sampler, we first generated synthetic 10 dimensional data with 1,000 training observations and 100 test observations and a total count of $N_i = 100$ for each observation, $i$, from a Dirichlet mixture of multinomials:

-and applied our sampler to this data.
+and applied our accelerated sampler from Algorithm~\ref{alg:accelerated} to this data set.
+Here, we fixed $ \gamma $ to $1$.
 Even in this simple example, we can see that our accelerated sampler performs favorably in comparison to the collapsed sampler (Neal's Algorithm 8) and uncollapsed sampler (\citeauthor{Ge:Chen:Wan:Ghahramani:2015}'s distributable slice sampler) with regards to convergence time.
-Furthermore, we see that even though the accelerated may seem like it would overfit the data with respect to the number of features, the accelerated sampler does not overfit with respect to the ``true'' (number of instantiated features drawn from the prior) number of features.
+Though our method may seem like it would trivially grow to place each observation in its own cluster, using the exact stage of the sampler means that our method does not overfit the number of features.
+We do not expect our sampler to recover the generating number of features, since the DPMM is not a consistent estimator for the number of features in a finite mixture model \citep{Miller:Harrison:2013}.
+However, we do expect it to asymptotically sample from the true posterior.
+Figure~\ref{fig:synthetic} suggests that our method converges to a similar stationary distribution as the other exact inference methods.

 In a small, low-dimension setting we can easily run the MCMC sampler to convergence.
 However, for a big data scenario with high-dimensional data, we cannot realistically run the sampler until convergence especially with consideration to fixed computational budgets.
 In the next section, we will motivate the necessity for our accelerated MCMC method in this big data scenario by examining three image data sets that fail to mix or mix slowly with traditional sampling techniques.